Petra Costa: Career

-Olmo and the Seagull premiered in Locarno, where it won the Jury's Young Director's Prize.
-It also won the Best Nordic Dox Award at CPH:DOX, Best Documentary at the Rio Film Festival, Best Documentary at the Cairo Film Festival and Best Narrative at the RiverRun International Film Festival, among other accolades.
+The work blends reality and fiction in a hybrid and performative structure.
+It received awards at the Locarno Film Festival (Best Documentary – Critics' Week), Nordic Dox Award at CPH:DOX, Festival do Rio (Young Jury Award) Best Documentary at the Cairo Film Festival and Best Narrative at the RiverRun International Film Festival, and was screened at FID Marseille, among others.
 At one of the film's first screenings in Brazil, Costa defended women's right to autonomy over their bodies and the decriminalization of abortion, and her comments stirred up quite a controversy.
-In order to respond to the criticism she received, Costa created the "My Body, My Rules" social media campaign, which was seen by 13 million viewers on Facebook and YouTube.
+To respond to the criticism she received, Costa created the "My body, my rules" social media campaign, which was seen by 13 million viewers on Facebook and YouTube.

-She made the feature-length documentary The Edge of Democracy (2019) with coverage of the marches for and against the impeachment of former president Dilma Rousseff in 2016.
-The film is a Netflix production and was released worldwide on June 19, 2019.
+Her next project began with coverage of demonstrations for and against the impeachment of President Dilma Rousseff in 2016 and resulted in the feature-length film The Edge of Democracy (2019).
+On June 19, 2019, The Edge of Democracy premiered worldwide on the opening night at the Sundance Film Festival and was subsequently acquired by Netflix, becoming one of the most widely watched Brazilian documentaries globally.
+The film follows the impeachment process of President Dilma Rousseff and the Brazilian political crisis from a personal and family perspective.
 With ample access to presidents Lula, Dilma and Bolsonaro, the director also revisited her own family history in an attempt to understand the schismatic state her country had fallen into.

-The Edge of Democracy premiered on the opening night of the Sundance Film Festival 2019 and was selected for screening at various other international festivals, including CPH:DOX, True False, IndieLisboa, Sheffield and Rooftop Films.
-The film was a critical success.
-"An absolutely vital documentary", according to the New York Post, "a vast and petrifying documentary" for Variety, while ScreenDaily described it as a "political thriller […] with the feel of an All the Presidents Men […] and the sweep of the Godfather".
+It received dozens of awards and nominations, including an Academy Award nomination for Best Documentary Feature and the Platino Award for Best Director.
+It was selected for screening at various other international festivals, including CPH:DOX, True False, IndieLisboa, Sheffield and Rooftop Films.
+The film was a critical success.The work was accompanied by an international campaign of debates on democracy, authoritarianism, media, and political polarization, with moderated screenings at universities, parliaments, and collectives around the world.
+The film was well received by international critics.
+"An absolutely vital documentary", according to the New York Post, "a vast and petrifying documentary" for Variety, while ScreenDaily described it as a "political thriller […] with the feel of an All the presidents Men […] and the sweep of the Godfather".
 For NBC News, the film throws the doors open on "incredible behind the scenes access to politics".
 "The images are jaw-dropping", said the site Firstshowing.net, while Point of View labelled it "[a documentary] like no other, a work both intimate and grand in scope".
 Costa was ranked among Varietys 10 documentary filmmakers to watch in 2019.